-- conditioning and process refrigeration via underground piping.
-The plant has a large refrigeration capacity and reduces the need for local refrigeration plants and air conditioning. - Central Steam Facility (CSF).
-This plant provides high-pressure steam for facility and process heating sitewide.
-Either natural gas or fuel oil can be used to produce the steam, which is conveyed to other facilities through underground piping.
-Condensate is collected and returned to the CSF for reuse, to conserve water and energy. - Fire Station.
-The Fire Station houses six response vehicles.
-The BNL Fire Rescue Group provides on-site fire suppression, emergency medical services, hazardous material response, salvage, and property protection.
-The Fire Rescue Group responds within 5 minutes to emergencies in the core area of the Laboratory and within 8 minutes to emergencies in the outer areas (RHIC and eastern portions of the site). - Major Petroleum Facility (MPF).
+Group provides on-site fire suppression, emergency medical services, hazardous material response, salvage, and property protection.
+The Fire Rescue Group can respond within 5 minutes to emergencies in the core area of the Laboratory and within 8 minutes to emergencies in the outer areas (RHIC and eastern portions of the site).

+- Major Petroleum Facility (MPF).
 This facility provides reserve fuel for the CSF during times of peak operation.
 With a total capacity of 2.3 million gallons, the MPF primarily stores No. 6 fuel oil.
-The 1997 conversion of the CSF boilers to burn natural gas as well as oil has significantly reduced the Laboratory's reliance on oil as a sole fuel source when other fuels are more economical. - Sewage Treatment Plant (STP).
-This facility treats sanitary and certain process wastewater from BNL facilities prior to discharge into the Peconic River, similar to the operations of a municipal sewage treatment plant.
+The 1997 conversion of CSF boilers to burn natural gas as well as oil has significantly reduced the Laboratory's reliance on oil as a sole fuel source when other fuels are more economical. - Sewage Treatment Plant (STP).
+This plant treats sanitary and certain process wastewater from BNL facilities prior to discharge into the Peconic River, similar to the operations of a municipal sewage treatment plant.
 The plant has a design capacity of 3 million gallons per day.
-Effluent is monitored and controlled under a permit issued by the New York State Department of Environmental Conservation. - Waste Concentration Facility (WCF).
+Effluent is monitored and controlled under a permit issued by the New York State Department of Environmental Conservation (NYSDEC). - Waste Concentration Facility (WCF).
 This facility was previously used for the receipt, processing, and volume reduction of aqueous radioactive waste.
-At present, the WCF houses equipment and auxiliary systems required for operation of the liquid lowlevel radioactive waste storage and pump systems.

-- Waste Management Facility (WMF).
+At present, the WCF houses equipment and auxiliary systems required for operation of the liquid lowlevel radioactive waste storage and pump systems. - Waste Management Facility (WMF).
 This facility is a state-of-the-art complex for managing the wastes generated from BNL's research and operations activities.
 The facility was built with advanced environmental protection systems and features, and began operation in December 1997. - Water Treatment Plant (WTP).
-The potable water treatment facility has a capacity of 5 million gallons per day.
+The potable water treatment plant has a capacity of 5 million gallons per day.
 Potable water is obtained from six on-site wells.
 Three wells located along the western boundary of the site are treated with a lime softening process to remove naturally occurring iron.
 The plant is also equipped with dual air-stripping towers to ensure that volatile organic compounds (VOCs) are at or below New York State drinking water standards.
-Three wells located along the eastern section of the developed site are treated with carbon to ensure that VOC levels meet the drinking water standards.
-BNL's water met all drinking water standards in 2005.
+Three wells located along the eastern section of the developed site are treated with carbon to ensure that VOC levels meet New York State drinking water standards.
+BNL's potable water met all drinking water standards in 2007.

-I.5 LOCATION, LOCAL POPULATION, AND LOCAL ECONOMY
+1.5 LOCATION, LOCAL POPULATION, AND LOCAL ECONOMY

 BNL is located on Long Island, 60 miles east of New York City.
 The Laboratory's 5,265-acre site is near Long Island's geographic center and is part of the Town of Brookhaven, the largest township (both in area and population) in Suffolk County.
-The Laboratory annually hosts an estimated 4,000 visiting scientists, more than 30 percent of whom are from New York State universities and businesses.
-The visiting scientists and their families, as well as students, reside in apartments and dormitories on site or in surrounding communities.
+The Laboratory is one of the five largest, high-technology employers on Long Island, with approximately 2,700 employees that include scientists, engineers, technicians, and administrative personnel.
 More than 75 percent of BNL employees live in Suffolk County.
+In addition, BNL annually hosts an estimated 3,500 visiting scientists, more than 30 percent of whom are from New York State universities and businesses.
+The visiting scientists and sometimes their families, as well as visiting students, reside in apartments and dormitories on site or in nearby communities.